Taxis of New York City: Street hail livery vehicles (boro taxis)

 Historically, only yellow medallion taxicabs were permitted to pick up passengers in response to a street hail.
 The TLC also regulates and licenses for-hire vehicles known as "livery cabs" or "car services", which are prohibited from picking up street hails (although this rule is less often enforced in the boroughs outside Manhattan) and are supposed to pick up only those customers who have called the car service's dispatcher and requested a car.
 Following state legislation passed in 2011, the TLC voted in April 2012 to allow livery cabs to be licensed to make street pick-ups in the outer boroughs and northern Manhattan, a rule in effect starting in summer 2012.
 The implementation was held up with litigation, but on June 6, 2013, the New York State Court of Appeals, the State's highest court, found that the regulation of taxicabs was a compelling state interest, and that therefore the New York Legislature had acted within its rights when it authorized the new class of taxis.
 The Taxi and Limousine Commission plans to authorize up to 6,000 cabs per year for three years, ultimately creating a total of 18,000 green taxis.
 They first appeared in August 2013.

 Participating drivers must have their car painted and the Taxi logo and information printed, and also the affiliated base on the rear sides, and cameras, meters and GPS added.
 The GPS will not allow the meter to work if the cab is starting in Manhattan below East 96th or West 110th streets, and in the airports.

+Self-driving vehicles

+In August 2025, the NYCDOT issued a permit allowing self-driving taxi operator Waymo to trial eight self-driving cars.
+Transport rules prohibited Waymo from picking up or dropping off paying riders.
+The permit expired in March 2026.
+The Taxi Workers Alliance opposed the rollout of the self-driving taxis, calling the program a threat to their jobs.
+Amid public opposition to New York City's self-driving taxis, an effort to legalize them across New York state stalled.